petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 then start adding to the pipeline for everything that needs to be created after.

-One important missing principle is a holistic view.
-The project should be the important unit.
-Yes, there are modules and subcomponents, but these all exist in a larger picture.
-Practically speaking,
-this means all files belong together in a single collection.
-This includes proposals, notes, drawings, data, code, figures, slideshows, articles, etc.

 ### Create a single version-controlled repo for the entire project

 To say that a research project has a "single source of truth" we probably need to define what constitutes a project.
 How do we draw the boundaries?

+This might be the most important concept.
+Any file necessary to produce anything that will be released to the external world belongs in this project.
+This includes proposals, notes, drawings, data, code, figures, slideshows, articles, etc.

 Always better to err on the side of too big and break it up later than start too small.